(Possibly) Get Free Breakfast at Hiltons, Just by Having the Right Credit Card (2020)

 However, there are several different versions of the Platinum card.
 While American Express limits you to one signup bonus per card per lifetime, each version of the Platinum card is counted separately.

 The $550 annual fee ($595 for the business version) is usually worth it for the initial year because you get a very lucrative signup bonus along with the card's regular benefits.
-Even the lowest signup offers of 60,000 points are valued at $900.
+Even the lowest signup offer of 60,000 points is valued at $900.

-If you signup for a different card each year, you can maintain continuous access to Hilton Gold status and the other Platinum card benefits for years, while receiving a signup bonus each year to offset the hefty annual fee.
+If you signup for a different card each year, you can maintain continuous access to Hilton Gold status and the other Platinum card benefits (such as Centurion Lounge access) for years, while receiving a signup bonus each year to offset the hefty annual fees.
 There are currently five versions of the card which are easily accessible.
 If they don't introduce more variants, that's five years of subsidized access to the benefits.
 Once you've exhausted your options, you can decide whether it is worthwhile for you to continue to hold onto the Platinum card, whether you want to switch to one of the other options, or whether you aren't getting enough value from the Hilton Gold benefits.

 blog comments powered by Disqus